saulocantanhede/tfgreek2/docs/features/referent.md

 ## Feature description

-This feature stores information about the referent (mainly a pronoun) the current node is refering to.
-The value of referent is often crossing the boundaries of sentences and verses and is to a certain degree a discourse feature more than a syntactic.
+This feature stores information about the referent (usually a pronoun) to which the current node refers.
+The value of the referent often crosses sentence and verse boundaries and is, to a certain extent, more of a discourse feature than a syntactic one.

 ## Feature values